Before the Bell: What every Canadian investor needs to know today

 Reuters notes that bullish bullish forecasts from the International Monetary Fund late also underpinned prices.
 The IMF projected global economic growth of 3.6 per cent this year and 3.7 per cent for 2018, an indication that fuel demand would rise, the news agency said.
 Also, Saudi Arabia, the world's largest oil exporter, trimmed crude supplies to its biggest buyers in Asia, sources told Reuters, a sign that the kingdom will meet its supply restraint commitment in a pact led by the Organization of the Petroleum Exporting Countries.

 OPEC along with a number of other producers have pledged to cut output by 1.8 million barrels a day through to March in a bid to cut the global crude overhang.
+In its monthly report, issued Wednesday, OPEC also forecast higher global demand, saying the world will need 33.06 million barrels a day from the cartel next year.
+That's up 230,000 barrels from its previous outlook.

 In other commodities, gold edged higher after the U.S. dollar lost ground against the euro following indication that Catalonia independence wasn't immediately imminent.